 The “Common Application” is an online application system that allows you to provide us with all the necessary application information in an almost entirely paperless and therefore environmentally friendly way.
 It will ask you about your educational background, standardized test results, personal contact details, and family information.
-Please note that simply filling out the “Common Application” without completing the Jacobs Writing Supplement will not allow us process your application.
+Please note that simply filling out the “Common Application” without completing the Constructor Writing Supplement will not allow us process your application.

 The “Common Application” will also allow you to select your Teachers/Guidance Counselors/School Officials as recommenders.
 The chosen recommenders will then receive an email with instructions on how to create their own account within the “Common Application” system and submit their recommendation letters via the online platform.
 The system will guide them through the required phases, step by step.